*FAQs at the bottom of article*

 UPDATED 1/18/2024

-Barney Miller sported a core cast (led by Hal Linden as the title character) that stayed pretty consistent along with some recurring supporting roles.
+Barney Miller sported a core cast the tv show (led by Hal Linden as the title character) that stayed pretty consistent along with some recurring supporting roles.
 Each officer, sergeant, lieutenant, and so on offered a very colorful personality.
 Everyone became memorable thanks to the talented cast.
 But where are they all today?
 Investigate where they went after the show here.
 Let’s get right into it, shall we?

 1. Hal Linden (Barney Miller)